Bend light and color with prism photography.

 How to use prisms in photography.

 Once the prism is in front of your camera lens, adjust the focus so that you can see clearly through the prism.
 Move the prism to create rainbows and other effects.
 There’s no one position or specific photography technique for achieving a given prism effect.
 It’s trial and error.
-Every prisming session is different and you can learn how to achieve your desired outcomes through practice.
-It will help you to build the intuitive sense of how your tools interact.
+Every prisming session is different, and you can learn how to achieve your desired outcomes through practice.
+It will help you build the intuitive sense of how your tools interact.
 “Don’t expect everything to happen instantly,” says DeFranco.
 “It takes practice.
 Learn when you see certain light works best for it.”

 Keep in mind that you should avoid aiming focused sunlight from your prism at your subject’s face.
 Don’t spoil the magic by making them squint in pain.